Robertfarb/whiteboarding-curriculum/application-materials/portfolio/portfolio.md

 ## Phase 4: Review For Submission

 **N.B.
-Address these so your career coach can give substantive personal feedback instead of rehashing project guidelines**
+Address these and then submit on Jobberwocky under 'Personal Site'**

 ### Portfolio Site: